WormBase/names/README.md

 # wormbase-names

+This repository provides:
-A web app that facilitates the sharing of identifiers and names of a subset of WormBase data types.
+ - A web app that facilitates the sharing of identifiers and names of a subset of WormBase data types.
+ - A shared library (functions used within the datomic transactor, and the web app)
+ - A command line application to export the data from the names service.

 The web app comprises: